 Saving monthly is a sure way to free yourself from the dreaded ‘rent month’.
 By saving a portion, say 25 per cent, of your monthly income into a separate ‘Rent Plan” account, you automatically will have enough to pay your annual rent after 12 months.
 Easier said than done right?
 We know.

 That is exactly one of the reasons we created Cowrywise.
-Cowrywise is a savings automation platform that helps you automate your periodic savings.
+Cowrywise is an automated saving and investment platform that helps you automate your periodic savings.
 You specify a date and Cowrywise will automatically save an amount away from your bank account into your Cowrywise account.

 Beyond being able to meet your rent obligations easily when due, the other interesting part is the fact that your monthly “House Rent Plan” will accumulate interests on its own.
 Cowrywise interest rate is 2.5x what banks give on a savings account.